 The Greene County Center is housed in a state-of the-art facility that was completed in 2000.
 This 31,000 square-foot facility has 12 classrooms, two shop areas and nine administrative offices.
 In addition, the Center is host to the Greene County Career Center.
+The Greene County Career Center is strategically located to deliver education and training services to job seekers and employers with the efficiency and convenience of a one-stop center.
 The Greene County Career Center is a user-friendly facility that provides job seekers, education and training seekers, and employers access to a variety of employment and training services in a convenient one-stop center.